 It’s important to visit your doctor or therapist if you notice any of these symptoms for an extended period.
 There are many physical diseases and issues that have symptoms similar to anxiety.
 After reviewing your symptoms, medical tests and concerns, your doctor will be able to point you in the right direction.

 Anxiety disorders can be debilitating, often with lasting effects if left untreated.
-After you receive a diagnosis of anxiety, it’s important to understand the treatment options available to you.
+If you receive a diagnosis of anxiety, it’s important to understand the treatment options available to you.
 Treatment often consists of medication and psychotherapy.
-There is no one size fits all approach to overcoming anxiety; your situation is unique.
+There is no one-size-fits-all approach to overcoming anxiety; every situation is unique.

 Many people have obsessive behaviors that are relatively harmless.
 For those with OCD, failing to do these tasks, or not doing them a certain way, can cause great mental distress.